-When a couple is trying to conceive and fails multiple times, the experience causes additional stress.
+When a couple is trying to conceive and fails multiple times, the experience can cause an abundance of additional stress.
+In fact, research shows that stress levels of women dealing with infertility are equivalent to women with cancer, AIDS or heart disease!
 These raised stress levels affect fertility.

 Today, doctors are looking into the idea that stress may be the reason behind many couples’ infertility concerns.
 Studies are currently underway to figure out if stress plays an active role.
 It has been found that stress indeed affects glands and hormones associated with pregnancy, but those variables vary from woman to woman.